InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] C) A reentrancy allows one to receive new tokens for free
 - [ ] D) None of the above

+> reentrancy occurs when there's an external call, or ether sent to a contract.
+In this case, there's no external call, and no ether sent to the contract, so there's no reentrancy risk.

 <details>
 	<summary>Click the reveal the answer</summary>
 D